Bert Sadler

 Robert "Bert" Sadler, Jr. (October 31, 1875 – 1963) was an American photographer who captured daily life in at the start of the 20th-century in suburban America.

 Biography

 Sadler was born in 1875 in Laurel, Maryland, to pharmacist Robert H. Sadler and his first wife Margaret Miller Jackson McCeney.
-He attended high school at Eastern High in Washington, D.C., and then began work in the clerical offices of the Baltimore and Ohio Railroad.
+He attended Eastern High School in Washington, D.C., and then began work in the clerical offices of the Baltimore and Ohio Railroad.
 In 1909 he began working for the Post Office Department's Postal Savings Division, from which he retired in 1946 as a clerk in the Third Assistant Postmaster General's office.
 Sadler never married, and spent his entire life living in the house he was born.